AandrewW/Housing-Notifier-for-ASU/README.md

 <img width="346" height="465" alt="image" src="https://github.com/user-attachments/assets/d25c576c-14cf-47e1-aa4e-85d6d9485596" />

-Campus Housing Availability Monitor is an unofficial browser extension that watches a signed-in StarRez housing page and alerts you when selected campus options appear or disappear.
+Campus Housing Availability Monitor is an **unofficial** browser extension that watches a signed-in StarRez housing page and alerts you via discord or desktop notifications when selected campus options appear or disappear.

 This release includes four campus filters:

-- Polytechnic
+**- Polytechnic
 - Tempe
 - Downtown Phoenix
-- West
+- West**

 The extension does not sign in for you, store a housing password, select a room, or submit housing forms.
+The only thing is does it notify you.

 ## Requirements